 Several of the beneficial additives in these mixes can be helpful in even small amounts, so including some with your homemade mix can improve the overall quality of the product.

 Mix the three (or five) ingredients well, and use as you would normal potting mix.
 This is a nice starting place, but there are other amendments that you might want to consider as well.
-Silica sand or rock powder, for example, can be included to add weight to the mixture and for the slow release of trace minerals over the course of the season (just use these in in moderation).
+Silica sand or rock powder, for example, can be included to add weight to the mixture and for the slow release of trace minerals throughout the season (just use these in in moderation).

 Nitrogen additives—such as alfalfa meal, blood meal, cottonseed meal, seabird guano, feather meal or fish meal—can give the plants a starting source of nitrogen.
 Phosphorus can be added in forms like rock phosphate (which has a very slow release time, making it a good choice to add to the starting mix), bone meal or high-phosphorus guanos and manures.